A Mid-Summer Noon in the Australian Forest

 A Mid-Summer Noon in the Australian Forest is a poem by Australian poet Charles Harpur.
-It was first published in The Empire magazine on 27 May 1851, and later in the poet's poetry collection Poems (1883).
+It was first published in The Empire magazine on 27 May 1851, and later in the poet's collection titled Poems (1883).

 Analysis

 The Oxford Companion to Australian Literature calls this Harpur's "best-known and most-anthologised descriptive poem."
 However they then go on to say that "Although often praised for its creation of the hushed somnolent atmosphere of the summer noonday in the Australian bush, the poem lacks Australian definition."

 eNotes.com states that the Harpur's poem "reflects the influence of Wordsworth, but also the independent, inventive spirit that would characterize most of his works."

 Michael Griffith, in discussing early Australian colonial poetry says that Harpur "manages to capture the magic of stillness, along with the miraculous impressions of the life of nature.
 He presents, powerfully his awe and wonder at the miracle of the Australian bush.
 Few Australian poets, even today, have his grasp of the way sound and sense can come so closely together."